Wilfred/trifle/README.md

 ### Expressive

-Baobab features closures, unhygenic macros and reader macros.
+Trifle features closures, unhygenic macros and reader macros.

 ### Friendly

-The Baobab community strives to be friendly and helpful.
-We have a code of conduct that applies to all official Baobab communication channels.
+The Trifle community strives to be friendly and helpful.
+We have a code of conduct that applies to all official Trifle communication channels.

 The language and its libraries are developed in the open on